We are extremely proud to have a dedicated and hard-working team of staff and volunteers.

 Communications & Development Manager

 Anna brings more than 25 years of experience in leading successful communications, community engagement, public affairs and development initiatives in the legislative, corporate and nonprofit environments.
 In her current role as Communications and Development Manager, she oversees the development and implementation of the Foundation’s communications plan, strategy, and tactics that highlight the Foundation’s successes and inform the broader community of the various wellness programs and services offered at The Wellness Center.
-In addition, she leads the Foundation’s grant writing and fundraising efforts.

 Anna joined the Foundation after successfully working with local municipalities to secure more than $7.5 million in grant funding in support of projects focused on creating healthy built environments and active transportation options, such as new light rail and bus routes, urban greening, stormwater capture and groundwater recharge, creating new or rehabilitating existing parks, creating bike and pedestrian paths and trails, and developing Safe Routes to School and Complete/Green Streets plans.